jaredatandi/hngUsers/README.md

-# Project Name
+# API Endpoint

-> Description the project.
+> A project to perform CRUD function using various API endpoints.

 ## Built With

-- Major languages
-- Frameworks
+- Python
-- Technologies used
+- Flask

 ## Live Demo (if available)